phonegap/workshop-plugins/lesson2.md

         `$ npm install -g phonegap/phonegap-plugin-template`

-    2. To create a new plugin project, tyep the following command and specify a file path, plugin name and id
+    2. To create a new plugin project, type the following command, specifying your desired a file path, plugin name and id

         `$ phonegap-plugin-create PATH NAME ID`